danielsaidi/StoreKitPlus/Sources/StoreKitPlus/StoreKitPlus.docc/StoreKitPlus.md

 # ``StoreKitPlus``

-StoreKitPlus is a Swift SDK that adds extra functionality for working with StoreKit 2.
+StoreKitPlus is a Swift library that makes it easier to use StoreKit 2 in Swift and SwiftUI.